gonzalo-munillag/Privacy_Enhancing_Technologies_Portfolio/Our_Privacy_Opportunity/5_Highlights.md

 ## Insights

-I realized: PETs are tools that also can make data scarce, thus, they are necessary for the future data economy.
-I.e., we know copying  data renders its value to almost 0, but PETs can also avoid the necessity for data to be copied while at the same time allowing others to extract value.
+**I realized: PETs are tools that also can make data scarce, thus, they are necessary for the future data economy.
+I.e., we know copying  data renders its value to almost 0, but PETs can also avoid the necessity for data to be copied while at the same time allowing others to extract value.**

-The moment companies are able to analyse data in a privacy-preserving manner efficiently and accurately, then people and governments will start making regulations to make it mainstream.
-Companies should plan for this.
+**The moment companies are able to analyse data in a privacy-preserving manner efficiently and accurately, then people and governments will start making regulations to make it mainstream.
+Companies should plan for this.**

-Focusing on proprietary SW is a short term strategy for startups or companies as they will ultimately be replaced by open-source SW.
-Like it happened with ML.
-The long term defensible strategy is to become gatekeepers for the world's information within the forthcoming networks of data.
+Focusing on proprietary SW is a short-term strategy for startups or companies as they will ultimately be replaced by open-source SW.
+Like it happened with ML; anyone can be a data scientist, ML is automated with all the libraries that exist.
+Even feature engineering can be replaced by a DL (Brute force).
+The long-term defensible strategy is to become gatekeepers for the world's information within the forthcoming networks of data.
 While you only need a few packages for all of us to use, information flows are the things that companies and communities will need more of.
 It will not be about hoarding data either if that is not what the original data owners want.
 It is about creating and maintaining information flows so that people and other organizations achieve their goals in the best possible way.

 Ilya Mironov, FacebookAI - SQL must be enhanced to be privacy-preserving, which is seriously tackled by multiple research teams of DP.